 When you stay in the Mabel Haardt cottage you will be experiencing some of Seaside, Florida's earliest history.
 This house, only a minute to the beach and a 5 minute walk into the center of town.
 This two bedroom, two bath cottage is all on one level except for the loft.
 There is a king bedroom and private bath (tub only) and a double bedroom with a hall bath with shower and side exit.
 There is also a loft, with a twin bed, overlooking the living room, dining, and kitchen areas.
 There is a screened, wrap around porch complete with porch swing and rockers.

-Living Room: (first floor) extra long couch, chair, and 3 rockers, Flatscreen TV/DVD, wood floors, ceiling fan
+Living Room: extra long couch and 2rockers, 65” Flatscreen TV/DVD, ceiling fan

 Breakfast bar seats four

 Kitchen: (first floor) fully equipped kitchen, wood floors, two ceiling fans, gas Wolf Duel Fuel 6 burner range

 Master Bedroom: king-size bed, ceiling fan, adjoins to large connecting bath with tub (no shower) and double vanity sink, bedroom and bath adjoining to back deck